Contents

 ( Circuit board)

-The 556 timer circuit is very similar to 555 timer circuits in that they both share some characteristics.
-The similarities are; high output impedance, rise and fall time intervals, and high-frequency limit.
+The 556 timer circuit is very similar to the 555 timer circuit in that they both share some characteristics.
+The similarities are high output impedance, rise and fall time intervals, and high-frequency limits.
 Moreover, both timers can operate in the timing from the microseconds range at voltages below 5 volts.

 Summary